 Despite its size, this tropical island offers an abundance of activities and sightseeing opportunities, making it easy to fall in love with.
 We’ve listed some of the best excursions and attractions for you to map out your perfect Mauritian adventure.

-If you’re planning a trip to a tropical island such as Mauritius, there is no way you can leave without having dipped your toes in the warm water.
+If you’re planning a trip to a tropical island such as Mauritius, there is no way that you can leave without having dipped your toes in the warm water.
 As a tourist or a local, you are never at a loss of options.
+There is also a variety of water sports in Mauritius for those with a competitive spirit.
 Take a cruise to the beautiful surrounding islands, or dive into the world of a majestic creature.

-Hands down, one of my most favourite things to do in Mauritius is to take a catamaran trip to its multiple surrounding islands.
+A catamaran trip to explore the surrounding islands is hands down one of the best things to do in Mauritius.
 Choose between Flat, Round, Snake or Gabriel Island.
 Start your day early on a gorgeous 40-foot catamaran, along with tourists from around the world and onboard crew that are nothing but friendly and accommodating.

 The catamaran will make a pit stop at the well known Coin de Mire, which is known for its snorkelling and the rare shark spotting.
 However, have no fear, the sharks in Mauritius are vegetarian (or at least that is what the locals will tell you).

-I would suggest a catamaran trip to any tourist because of the activity’s value for money.
+A catamaran trip offers great value for money.
 It is a relatively cheap, all-inclusive excursion that offers everything from the experience to the great service, and the incredible food and drink.

 Once you arrive at your selected island, you will be taken to shore via rubber-ducky.
-Lounge around the beach and catch come vitamin sun while waiting to be served assorted Mauritian foods and delicacies.
+Lounge around the beach and catch come vitamin sun while waiting to be served an assortment of Mauritian foods and delicacies.

-We were served baguette (french loaf), fish, chicken, vegetables as well as a few sides and salads.
-The open bar flows constantly with cocktails and soft drinks, while braver visitors enjoy the local “Jungle Juice” – a dangerous combination of orange juice and the local rum.
+You can expect to be served the likes of baguette (french loaf), fish, chicken, vegetables as well as a few sides and salads.
+The open bar flows constantly with cocktails and soft drinks, while braver visitors can enjoy the local “Jungle Juice” – a dangerous combination of orange juice and the local rum.

 2. Swimming with Dolphins & Crystal Rock

-There are various online packages offering the opportunity to take a speedboat through the bay to observe and swim with the dolphins.
-Packages usually include a pit stop at an unordinary rock as well as an island lunch.
+As one of the most popular Mauritius excursions, there are various online packages offering the opportunity to take a speedboat through the bay to observe and swim with the dolphins.
+A Mauritius dolphin tour package usually includes a pit stop at an unordinary rock as well as an island lunch.

 Last stop, Benitier Island.
-Upon arrival, you are fed an awesome bbq lunch of a delicious spread of fish, chicken as well as various sides and salads.
+Upon arrival, you are fed an awesome BBQ lunch including a delicious spread of fish, chicken as well as various sides and salads.
 After lunch, most decide to spend the rest of the day lounging on the beach with a cocktail in hand.
 Others continue to enjoy the underwater world of Mauritius.

 P.S: Your tour guide should offer you snorkels and flippers, so don’t worry about bringing those with you.